atzori/atzori.github.io/index.md

 - PC Member of the 19th Brazilian Symposium on Artificial Intelligence (SBIA 2008)
 - PC Member of the IADIS European Conference on Data Mining 2008 (MCCSIS-DM08)
 - PC member of the First ACM SIGKDD Workshop on Privacy, Security, and Trust in KDD (PinKDD'07), joint with ACM SIGKDD 2007

-Organizing Committee Member of The 15th European Conference on Machine Learning (ECML) 2004 and the 8th European Conference on Principles and Practice of Knowledge Discovery in Databases (PKDD) 2004, Pisa, Italy

 Served as Reviewer for a number of international conferences and workshops, including:
 <a href="http://www-aiia2003.di.unipi.it/aiia2003/index-eng.html">AI&#42;IA03</a>,